What percentage of students that complete the program go on to medical school?

 What are the application requirements?

-- At least a year of college biology and general chemistry
+- A year of college biology and a year of general chemistry.

 - Prior research experience- at least 3 mos.